blh0021/version-tester/README.md

 Download the bash script and create an app.csv file with your dependencies.
 `./versions.bash` or `./versions.bash configfile.csv`

+### CSV
+The csv file contains 3 columns.
+* application name
+* expected version
+* cli script to get version

+Some know cli tools are preconfigured and you can leave the 3 column blank.

 ## Example app.csv
 ```